xfiveco/generator-xh/README.md

 ### Writing styles

-XH Generator supports SCSS or Less.
+XH Generator supports Sass or Less.
 Sass syntax is not recommended.
 The following source files are generated in `src/scss` or `src/less` folders:

 - `main.scss` / `main.less` - main file where other stylesheets are imported
 - **common** - common styles for most of pages